TalhaIbnaBanna/Applied-Machine-Learning-For-Business-Banna-/Movie Revenue Prediction/README.md

 ## My Prediction for Avatar: Fire and Ash
 **$183,674,720**

-My prediction using my model is that the 3rd Avatar movie will make $183,674,720 in its first week (7 days)
+My prediction using my model is that the 3rd Avatar movie will make $183,674,720 in its first week (7 days) in the domestic market